Denis Villeneuve: 1991–2012: Canadian films

+2013–2016: Transition to Hollywood

-Villeneuve followed Incendies with the crime thriller film Prisoners, starring Hugh Jackman and Jake Gyllenhaal.
+Villeneuve followed Incendies with the crime thriller Prisoners (2013), starring Hugh Jackman and Jake Gyllenhaal.
 The film screened at festivals across the globe, won several awards, and was nominated for the Academy Award for Best Cinematography in 2014.
 Following Incendies and Prisoners, Villeneuve won Best Director for his sixth film, the psychological thriller Enemy (2014), at the 2nd Canadian Screen Awards.
 The film was awarded the $100,000 cash prize for best Canadian film of the year by the Toronto Film Critics Association in 2015.

 Later that year, Villeneuve directed the crime thriller film Sicario, scripted by Taylor Sheridan, and starring Emily Blunt, Benicio del Toro, Daniel Kaluuya, and Josh Brolin.
 The film competed for the Palme d'Or at the 2015 Cannes Film Festival, though it did not win.
 It screened at the Toronto International Film Festival in 2015 and went on to gross nearly $80 million worldwide.

 Villeneuve subsequently directed his eighth film, Arrival (2016), based on the short story Story of Your Life by author Ted Chiang, from an adapted script by Eric Heisserer, with Amy Adams and Jeremy Renner starring.
 Principal photography began on June 7, 2015, in Montreal, and the film was released in 2016.
 Arrival grossed $203 million worldwide and received critical acclaim, specifically for Adams's performance, Villeneuve's direction, and the film's exploration of communicating with extraterrestrial intelligence.
 Arrival appeared on numerous critics' best films of the year lists, and was selected by the American Film Institute as one of ten films of the year.
 It received eight nominations at the 89th Academy Awards, including Best Picture, Best Director, and Best Adapted Screenplay, ultimately winning one award for Best Sound Editing.
 It was also awarded the Ray Bradbury Award for Outstanding Dramatic Presentation and the Hugo Award for Best Dramatic Presentation in 2017.